 How Long Has It Been?

-It has been seven years since we did our MacArthur.
+It has been 12 years since we did our MacArthur.
 We returned here to the Philippines.
 We had been away too long – 40 years.
 It was an easy decision.
-What was hard was leaving the place that has filled the space of our happy disc.
+What was hard was leaving the place that has filled so much of our memory space.

 Violy and I had always been big on planning.
 But, when God orders your step, you have got to take it.
 Our assignment was clear – preach the gospel and make Filipino disciples of Jesus Christ to the ends of the earth.